Photographers story about working with rock group U2

 The ITV documentary showcased the build-up and promotion of the band’s world tour with location filming taking just over two weeks.
-The finished documentary was based around a one-hour special from a behind the scene’s point of view of the ‘Vertigo Tour’ with presenter Cat Deeley leading the way.
+The finished documentary was a one-hour special and featured behind the scene’s of the ‘Vertigo Tour’ with presenter Cat Deeley leading the way.

 The programme featured in-depth interviews with the band reflecting on their life from school days to becoming global superstars.
 It was an incredible opportunity because we had ‘full access-all-areas’ and I got to witness all that goes on, both on stage and behind the scenes.

 Like with most people, U2 (at times) have provided a backing track to my life, from classic songs such as “One”, “Wild Horses” to anthems such as “It’s Beautiful Day” and “I Still Haven’t Found What I’m Looking For.”

 The band walked in ‘as cool as you like’ and each, in turn, came over and introduced themselves… First came Bono, arm outstretched to shake my hand, he said “Hi!
 I’m Bono, nice to meet you.” and I was like… “yer, I kinda know who you are… I’m Wes!” haha.

 Bono, Larry, Adam, and The Edge are four of the most charismatic, incredibly funny, self-deprecating men I’ve ever met… They just happen to be in the biggest rock band in the world.

 I regularly draw comparisons between music and photography because I have witnessed that both have the power to soften hearts and bring people together.
-A photograph, like a song, has the power to transport you back to a time and a place and can make you laugh, cry and hold your breath.
+A photograph, like a song, has the power to trigger a memory and can transport you back to a time and a place; both have the power to make you laugh, cry and hold your breath.